|

 8. election

-a vote to select the winner of a position or political office
+a vote choosing the winner of a position or political office

 Campaign